osamaayub/osamaayub/README.md

 - Hi, I am currently Working on different projects **

-- 🌱 I’m currently learning **Mernstack development
+- 🌱 I’m currently learning **Next Js By Working on diffrerent Projects

 - 👨‍💻 All of my projects are available at (https://osamaayub.netlify.app/)